titola/neuropa/README.md

 ```

 In the section "Audio recordings", there is a link to a sound file
-that contains an oscillation of 5400 Hz recorded on August 20, 2018.
+that contains an oscillation of 5333.333 Hz (=32000/6) recorded on
-I have noticed that 5400 Hz can be obtained through the aliasing of
+August 20, 2018.

-the "pulses A" if the sampling rate is 31.3 kHz.
-The following table
+The following table lists the frequencies obtainable through the
-lists the frequencies obtainable through the aliasing of the
+aliasing of the "pulses A" with sampling frequencies 31300 Hz and
-"pulses A" with sampling frequencies 31300 Hz and 78250 Hz:
+78250 Hz:

 ```
 31300 = 313 * 100